Should you run for Council? How exactly does Council work anyway?

 Welfare – For You!

 The 33rd Welfare Department is made up of a bunch of spunky, passionate and lovable Welfaries dedicated to caring for your well-being!
 In all that we do, Welfare strives to understand and meet the needs of the people we serve – YOU.
-Not only do we manage and organise activities in the Hodge Lodge, a place for students to relax from a long day in school or simply hang out with friends, we also plan and execute activities that energise and bring excitement and cheer into our mundane school lives.
+Not only do we manage and organise activities in the Hodge Lodge, a place for students to relax from a long day in school or simply hang out with friends, we also plan and executive activities that energise and bring excitement and cheer into our mundane school lives.
 From giving out free food and drinks under our newest initiative Snack Attack, to starting each year with a bang with Homecoming, to organising events like Friendship and Appreciation Days that foster friendship and fun and even simple things like having Song Dedications and a Live Twitter Feed in our school canteen, Welfare tries our very best to keep you entertained, happy and well :D

 It’s easy to overlook Welfare and the important role it plays in fostering a culture of care and support in our school but fret not, if you have a heart to serve, to plan and execute initiatives that meet the needs of your fellow students and to build a supportive, caring and fun-filled school environment, Welfare is just the thing for you!
 Become a 34th Welfarie today and be the change you want to see in our school :D An act of kindness, however small, will go a very long way in making a difference to many (: